Undocumented Alien Indicted In Connection With Counterfeit Identification Documents

 Each count carries a maximum sentence of 15 years in prison and a $250,000 fine.

-This case was investigated by the Department of Homeland Security, Homeland Security Investigations.
+ICE-HSI investigated the case.
 Assistant U.S. Attorney Melissa K. Atwood is prosecuting the case.

-Members of the public are reminded that an indictment contains only charges.
-A defendant is presumed innocent of the charges and it will be the government's burden to prove a defendant's guilt beyond a reasonable doubt at trial.
+The public is reminded that an indictment contains only charges.
+The defendant is presumed innocent, and it is the government's responsibility to prove guilt beyond a reasonable doubt at trial.